ArangoDB-Community/ArangoDBTemplate/docs/prompts.rst

     Whether to create an authors file, or not

 import_IMDB_Movie-Graph
-    Whether to import this pre build project or not, it can also be found in `this <>`_ notebook.
+    Whether to import this pre build project, or not.

 create_PyPI_package
     Whether to import the basics needed for to create and upload a PyPI package